kahneraja/git-garden/README.md

 I'm writing a poem.
 I'm writing a story. and it's an awesome story!!
 This poem is going to get written!

-send somethingasdf  will create a conflict.
+send something new that will create a conflict. with a little special sauce.